College of Liberal Arts & Social Sciences > Academics > Anthropology > Undergraduate > Anthropology (BA) > Major Requirements

 COMMUNITY-BASED APPLIED PRACTICE

-Majors in anthropology are expected to fulfill their junior year experiential learning (JYEL) and senior capstone (SC) requirements with ANT 322 and ANT 396 respectively.
+Majors in anthropology are expected to fulfill their Experiential Learning (EL) and Capstone requirements with ANT 322 and ANT 396 respectively.
 Both of these courses are recognized by the Liberal Studies Council as fulfilling these requirements.
-Students may take other junior year experiential learning and senior capstone courses, but are still required to take these two courses (or designated alternatives) to fulfill the major with the permission of the department chair.
-When students take ANT 322 to fulfill the JYEL requirement they must take an additional course in a liberal studies learning domain of their choice.
+Students may take other Experiential Learning and Capstone courses, but are still required to take these two courses (or designated alternatives) to fulfill the major with the permission of the Department Chair.
+When students take ANT 322 to fulfill the EL requirement they must take an additional course in a Liberal Studies Learning Domain of their choice.

 Open Electives